Ok, so let’s clear a few things up.

 Gap years, of course, aren’t for everyone.
 Let’s look at the cons to embarking on one:

-- A year out can become a distraction from your longer term plans, and many stay travelling far longer than expected.
+- A year out can become a distraction from your longer term plans.
+For example, many people stay travelling far longer than expected, or you may get to the end of your year and feel like you didn't do everything you wanted to.

-- Not everyone has the personality to make the best of such an adventure - partying is great, but life can’t be one big party or you’ll never achieve what you need to achieve (sorry to sound like your mum!).
+- Not everyone has the personality to make the best of a big travel adventure - partying is great, but life can’t be one big party or you’ll never achieve what you need to achieve (sorry to sound like your mum!).

 - An unstructured year out may not add much value to your future – careful thought and planning is essential.

-- If you don’t get organised, you may end up spending your gap year just ‘thinking about it’ - a trip like this takes lots of planning, thought, energy and a certain amount of realism.
+- If you don’t get organised, you may end up spending your gap year just ‘thinking about it’.
+If you want to travel, a long trip takes lots of planning, thought, energy and a certain amount of realism.
+Similarly if you want to volunteer or gain work experience, you may delay getting on with it when it's completely up to you to organise and apply for.

-- It can be expensive and you could find yourself in a worse financial position at the end if you get carried away with the wrong crowd, or outstay your welcome.
+- Travelling can be expensive and you could find yourself in a worse financial position at the end if you get carried away with the wrong crowd, or outstay your welcome.

 - It can be harder to return to study or work after a year-long break because you may fall out of the study mindset, or get used to earning money instead.